 The power supply is connected to the vehicle electrical system.
 A single fuse for a variometer is not mandatory for gliders, but is recommended.
 The wiring can be done with copper strands from 0.14 mm, 0.25 mm is recommended.
 Alternatively, the XCVario can be connected in parallel to another device that is fused with at least 0.5, better 1 ampere.
 The device must be protected because the plug and cable are not designed for higher currents.
+The device talerates voltages in the r because the plug and cable are not designed for higher currents.
 The device tolerates voltages in the range of 5-28 volts, a supply of 12 volts is ideal.
 If the device is operated without any protection plus an external short circuit, e.g. at S2, internal damage is to be expected which is not covered by the guarantee.
 It is therefore essential to also secure it on the laboratory bench for test purposes.